phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 * If you need to augment `this.pdomOrder` in a subclass, read about the pitfalls in https://github.com/phetsims/scenery/issues/1308.

-## Fire using the keyboard
+## Keyboard listeners

-If you have a custom Node that needs to fire when the Space or Return keys are pressed, add `tagName: 'button'` to your Node's options, then use one of these approaches:
+If you have a custom Node that needs to do something when Space or Return keys are pressed, add `tagName: 'button'` to your Node's options, then use one of these approaches:

 ```js